 Part 2 Confidentiality: Only the facts or advice considered as likely to be exempt from disclosure under the FOIA should be in the separate Part 2 form, together with the legal rationale for non-publication.
-Is there a Part 2 form - NO

-Tick to confirm ORIGINATING OFFICER DECLARATION statement (\checkmark) Financial Advice \checkmark The Strategic Finance and Resource Management Team has been consulted on this proposal.
-Legal Advice ✓ Legal advice is not required.
-Equalities Advice: ✓ Equality and diversity issues are covered in the body of the report.
-Public Health Approach Due diligence has been given to determine whether the programme sits within the Violence Reduction Unit's public approach to reducing violence.
-Commercial Issues The Contract Management Team has been consulted on the commercial issues within this report.
-The proposal is in keeping with the GLA Group Responsible Procurement Policy.
-GDPR/Data Privacy GDPR compliance issues are covered in the body of the report and the GDPR Project Manager/Data Protection Officer] has been consulted on the GDPR issues within this report.
+ORIGINATING OFFICER DECLARATION Tick to confirm statement (√)

+Financial Advice

+The Strategic Finance and Resource Management Team has been consulted on ✓

+this proposal.

+Legal Advice

+Legal advice is not required. √

+Equalities Advice:

+Equality and diversity issues are covered in the body of the report. √

+Public Health Approach

+Due diligence has been given to determine whether the programme sits within ✓

+the Violence Reduction Unit's public approach to reducing violence.

+Commercial Issues

+The Contract Management Team has been consulted on the commercial issues ✓

+within this report.
+The proposal is in keeping with the GLA Group Responsible

+Procurement Policy.

+GDPR/Data Privacy

+GDPR compliance issues are covered in the body of the report and the GDPR ✓

+Project Manager/Data Protection Officer] has been consulted on the GDPR

+issues within this report.

 A DPIA has been completed.

-Director/Head of Service 1 The Head of Policy and Commissioning has reviewed the request and is satisfied it is correct and consistent with the MOPAC's plans and priorities.
+Director/Head of Service

+The Head of Policy and Commissioning has reviewed the request and is satisfied it ✓

+is correct and consistent with the MOPAC's plans and priorities.